-Additionally, several of our courses can be customized to meet the unique needs of your organization.
+Additionally, we can customize the courses to meet the unique needs of your organization.

-With customized courses we design the training to utilize data that you provide, so your staff are learning to solve the unique challenges faced by your organization.
+With customized courses, we can also design the training such as to utilize the data of your choice.
+Thereby providing your staff with an opportunity to solve the unique challenges faced by your organization.

 |10:00am 11:00am||Session 1 – RDF – storage, formats, named graph||The Resource Description Framework (RDF) uses a variety of syntax notations and data serialization formats, this session explains the differences, benefits, and disadvantages with different usage scenarios.|